The Summer Set: Stories for Monday

 The Summer Set's fourth studio album Stories for Monday was released on April 1, 2016.
 Singles from the album include "Figure Me Out", "Missin' You", and "Jean Jacket", which were all released prior to the album's release date.
 The Summer Set released a music video for the song "Wasted" on April 1, 2016.

-On April 4, 2016, The Summer Set played at a Bernie Sanders rally in Milwaukee, Wisconsin, along with 3OH!3.
+On April 4, 2016, the Summer Set played at a Bernie Sanders rally in Milwaukee, Wisconsin, along with 3OH!3.

-Hiatus announcement
+Hiatus

 In early 2017, Brian Logan Dales announced that he had been working on a separate project called DALES with producer and guitarist Matt Beckley since 2014.
 On April 30, 2017, DALES released its first single "Young for the Summer."
 DALES released additional singles throughout 2017.
 Since then, Brian Logan Dales has appeared multiple times for surprise DJ sets at Emo Nite in Los Angeles.

-On October 17, 2017, The Summer Set announced on Twitter that they were going on an indefinite hiatus.
+On October 17, 2017, the Summer Set announced on Twitter that they were going on an indefinite hiatus.
 Brian Logan Dales confirmed the announcement in separate posts on his private Tumblr and Twitter accounts.

-Return and Blossom, Pt.
-1
+Return and Blossom

 On August 23, 2021, the band announced via Instagram that they were reuniting, minus former member Josh Montgomery.
 They released a new single on August 27, 2021, called "Street Lightning."
 They released another single on December 3, 2021, titled "Back Together."
-They released the third single on June 16, 2022, called "Teenagers" featuring Chrissy Costanza of Against The Current.
+They released the third single on June 16, 2022, called "Teenagers" featuring Chrissy Costanza of Against the Current.
 The following day, June 17, 2022, the band announced that they would be putting out a two-part album called Blossom, the first part of which was set to be released on September 9, 2022.
 The fourth single off the album was released on August 12, 2022, called "Hard Candy".
 They released the final single, called "FTS" featuring Travie McCoy, on September 2, 2022, a week before the album's release date.
-The album was officially released worldwide on September 9, 2022, while the second half of it is expected to be put out in summer 2023.
+The album was officially released worldwide on September 9, 2022.

+Meet Me At The Record Store

+In early 2025, the band began teasing new music and a new upcoming album release via their Instagram.
+On April 11, 2025, they announced their 6th studio album, Meet Me At The Record Store, would release on August 15, 2025.
+The album's first and lead single, "ADIDAS", released the same day.
+The album's second single, "What I'm Made Of", released on May 16, 2025.